Svalorzen/AI-Toolbox/docs/TutorialMDP.md

 #### T ####

-Transition functions are generally the most time consuming part of defining an MDP, and where most can go wrong.
-Most exact MDP solving methods rely on the full transition function to find out the best policy for the problem.
-However, you do not need to manually create a table containing all of them, as long as you can compute them on the fly.
-This however can become *very* expensive computationally; how much of the transition function you want to cache is your decision to make.
+Transition functions are generally the most time consuming part of defining an MDP, and where it's easier to make mistakes.
+The transition function is needed since, in general, exact MDP solving methods rely on it to find out the best policy for the problem.
+You do not necessarily need to manually create a table containing all of them, as long as you can compute them on the fly.
+This however can become *very* expensive computationally depending on the method you use; how much of the transition function you want to cache is your decision to make.

 In this function we specify the probability of ending up in a certain tiger-antelope state, given that the tiger has taken a certain action from a